Tsuneo Watanabe: Deep ties with Japanese politicians

+Professional sports team owner

-When the Japan Professional Soccer League was established, he insisted that each football club should put each company's name on the football clubs.
+When Japan Professional Soccer League was established, he insisted that each football club should put each company's name on the football clubs.
 Usually, in Europe and the United States, each professional team or club put each city's name on the team.
 In August 2004, Watanabe resigned as Yomiuri Giants (owned by the Yomiuri Shimbun) president after it was revealed that the Giants baseball club had violated scouting rules by paying ¥2 million to pitching prospect Yasuhiro Ichiba.
 Ten months later, Watanabe was hired as chairman of the team.

+In 2004, Japanese professional baseball held its first-ever strike.
+Watanabe faced public criticism for remarking to Atsuya Furuta, a head of players' union, saying: "You are mere players.
+You should know your places."

+Personal life

+Watanabe has never married any wives nor children.
+He stated that he is remaining singlehood and has found contentment in his newspaper life.
+Although he focused on his journalist and newspaper career by choice, such as a chief-in-editor of Yomiuri Shimbun and his owners of Yomiuri Giants and Yomiuriland until his death from pneumonia on December 10, 2024, at age 98.

+Later life and death

-Concerned by the way unfinished business concerning the war continued to hinder Japan's progress, Watanabe set up a War Responsibility Re-examination Committee at Yomiuri Shimbun to undertake a 14-month investigation into the causes of Japan's Pacific War.
-The committee concluded that, "not only high-ranking government leaders, generals and admirals should shoulder the blame."
+Japan had concerned by the way, unfinished business concerning the war and continued to hinder Japan's progress, Watanabe set up a War Responsibility Re-examination Committee at Yomiuri Shimbun to undertake a 14-month investigation into the causes of Asia-Pacific War in World War II.
+The committee concluded that is "not only high-ranking government leaders, generals, and admirals should be shoulder the blame."